JeffreyRobertLynch/GlassBox-XAI/README.md

 **- Defined** future training priorities: expand expert annotations for edge-case lesion profiles.
 **- Generated** rich, diagnostic insight for developers, evaluators, and domain experts to drive collaboration, HITL workflow integration, reglatory compliance, and iteration.

-This system demonstrates a multi-layered approach to interpretability, combining complementary techniques that provide a clear, structured view into the model’s reasoning process:
+GlassBox XAI demonstrates a multi-layered approach to interpretability, combining complementary techniques that provide a clear, structured view into the model’s reasoning process:

 - **Saliency Overlays (logits & sigmoid):** Show raw gradient-driven focus.
 What features the model reacts to most and also what it disregards for its final output.